SomeWeekendReading/someweekendreading.github.io/_posts/2023-07-19-gop-demonic-rushmore.md

 > things that are happening in the Black Hills, what we’re dealing with is communism.
 It’s
 > the ideology and all the demonic entities and spirits behind that.

-It is unclear what he thinks are the connections between Freemasons, portals, demons, and communism, and witchcraft.
+It is unclear what he thinks are the connections between Freemasons, portals, demons, communism, and witchcraft.
 I'm pretty sure I don't want to hear any further 'clarification', if I can avoid it.